chauhanAditya24/scout/README.md

   - Role management is implemented.
 - Player's Module
   - Authenticated players can perform CURD operations on the players module.
-  - Authenticated players can interact with other player with the help of whatsapp.
+  - Authenticated players can interact with other player with the help of whatsapp/inbuilt messaging services.
   - Authenticated players can book properties/grounds.
   - Authenticated players can cancel their bookings.
 - Owner's Module